peteraba/roadmapper/README.md

 - [https://github.com/stretchr/testify](Testify) - A set of packages that provide many tools for testifying that your code will behave as you intend
 - [https://github.com/ory/dockertest](dockertest) - Integration tests against third party services
 - [https://github.com/chromedp/chromedp](chromedp) - A faster, simpler way to drive browsers supporting the Chrome DevTools Protocol.
+- [github.com/kevinburke/go-bindata](bindata) - A small utility which generates Go code from any file.
+Useful for embedding binary data in a Go program.